sai-krishna-msk/FaceRecognition-API/README.md

 time -:
 <name>,<initialHour>,<intialMinute>,<finalHour>,<finalMinute>

-### Through android:
+## Making use of API through Android devices

-In android I have provided the code necessary for you to open the front camera, take a photo and send it to the server, The only thing you need to do is changing the link of where it has to send, regarding which I have provided information in the respective repo (for executing through android )
+In [android](https://github.com/sai-krishna-msk/FaceRecognition-API/tree/master/android) directory necessary code is provided for you to open the front camera, take a photo and send it to the server, The only thing you need to do is changing the link of where it has to send, regarding which I have provided information in the respective repo (for executing through android )

-### Accessing through Web:
+## Accessing through Web:

-- Don't forget to have an image named "test.jpg" in the folder while you are testing
+- While testing this feature make sure you have file named test.jpg in the current directory

 ### Flask(Web/python)

-Well there are a couple of options here you can be using flask as the backend in which case it does not make sense to send a  request to another API , because your model is written anyway in python you could instead plugin your model directly to your backend

-But anyways, I have e given code which you could use in between you backend code to access the API
+To make use of this API in your own Flask app, Navigate to [Flask Directory](https://github.com/sai-krishna-msk/FaceRecognition-API/tree/master/Web/Flask) where necessary instructions have been provided

 ### Node( Web/Node)

-I have provided code which help you  plug the model in your backend code giving you a way to access the API

-If you want to see an example of an API, using this template you can checkout my Face Recognition API for which I have used a similar template, you can test that put [here](https://github.com/sai-krishna-msk/FaceRecognition-API)
+To make use of this api in your node applications navigate to [Node Directory](https://github.com/sai-krishna-msk/FaceRecognition-API/tree/master/Web/Node) where necessary instructions are provided

 ## Note

 To enable sending an email you need to fill in your credentials, open *app.py* file and from line 41 to 46 you need to fill in the information (required to send email), We are using smtp (which is not a standard way automate the process of sending a mail, instead you could use Gmail API) so, in most of the cases it wont work with your current email(If it is then your account not so secure) So create a new Gmail account if you feel it's worth it :)

-## Any Questions/issues/suggestions Please feel free to DM me [Twitter](https://twitter.com/sk_13579)